Judge: JetBlue pilot suffered a psychotic episode in prison

-SAN ANTONIO (Reuters) - A JetBlue pilot whose bizarre behavior forced an emergency landing in March has suffered a psychotic episode in prison, and more time is needed to assess his mental state before he can be sentenced, a federal judge in Texas said on Wednesday.
+SAN ANTONIO, Aug 8 (Reuters) - A JetBlue pilot whose bizarre behavior forced an emergency landing in March has suffered a psychotic episode in prison, and more time is needed to assess his mental state before he can be sentenced, a federal judge in Texas said on Wednesday.

 Pilot Clayton Osbon, who had been charged with interference with a flight crew and could have faced up to 20 years in prison, was found not guilty by reason of insanity in July.

-District Judge Mary Lou Robinson ruled that a court-ordered evaluation of Osbon, which was to have been completed this week, be extended until October 15.
+U.S. District Judge Mary Lou Robinson ruled that a court-ordered evaluation of Osbon, which was to have been completed this week, be extended until Oct.
+15.

 Robinson said she was notified last week of the psychotic episode by a forensic psychologist at a federal medical center where Osbon was sent for testing, court documents show.